A Brief History of the Sun Foundry

 Internal Website Links

-Many of the early railway companies kept good records of their locomotive fleets and we've found records of many of the locomotives built at the Sun Foundry under Charles Todd and Carrett and Marshall.
-The only known survivors of these early companies are the loco Natal and the pump in Armley Mills mentioned earlier.
+Many of the early railway companies kept good records of their locomotive fleets and we've found records of many of the locomotives built at the Sun Foundry under Charles Todd.
+Our database contains the complete order records for Carrett, Marshall & Co (it's a long list but can be narrowed down by altering the fields at the top of the page).
+The only known survivors of Carrett & Marshall are the loco Natal and the pump in Armley Mills mentioned earlier.

-With quite a few pumping stations preserved around the world there are still quite a few examples of Hathorn Davey machines surviving. (see the website links below) Hathorn Davey machines are not in our database as yet as we haven't found works records.
+We are currently working on the order records from Hathorn, Davey & Co from the original order records held at the Leeds Archives.
+With quite a few pumping stations preserved around the world there are still quite a few examples of Hathorn Davey machines surviving. (see the website links below)

 External Website Links